 The truth is, it is MUCH easier for large publishers to get their books on the shelves at bookstores and book retailers.
 They have the history and credibility of decades behind them.
 They have scores of sales reps who have earned the right to ask the bookstores to take a chance on new books every month.
 Those books fill up a LOT of the shelves, front windows, and display tables where you want your book to be.

-But there is good news: You CAN get your book into the stores and libraries.
+But there is good news: You CAN get your book in Target stores, book stores, and other major retailers and libraries.

 Book buyers are the folks who make the decision to put your book in a bookstore or not.
 I asked the book buyers who make stocking decisions to share their insight into how they decide to buy books.